 Evil to take hold of immeasurably severe

 In mythology, the 'Thurs' are giants, representing the forces of chaos; the raw uncontrolled energy that existed before the cosmos was brought into being.
-It was these energies that the Gods used to bring about the creation of the cosmos.
-The actual act of creation could be described as a sudden burst of cosmic energy, akin to the theory of the 'big bang' or a clap of thunder.
-This is expressed mythologically as the slaying of the 'primal matter' (Ymir) by Woden, Will and Weoh.
-Thorn represents the cosmic energy unleashed by this creative and protective power.
-Our ancestors called this power Thunder and attributed the personality of Thunnor or Thor to it.
-Left uncontrolled, these destructive energies continue to work against the order of creation and would ultimately return it back to the nothingness of the Ginnungagap.
-Thunnor is depicted in the mythology as constantly battling these forces in order to hold them in check and maintain the order of creation.
+The actual act of creation could be described in myth as a sudden burst of cosmic energy, akin to the theory of the 'big bang' or a clap of thunder.
+Our ancestors called this power ‘Thunder’ or ‘Thor’.
+Left uncontrolled, these destructive energies are dangerous and work against the order of creation and would ultimately return it back to the nothingness of the Ginnungagap.
+Thunnor or Thor is depicted in the mythology as constantly battling these forces in order to hold them in check and maintain the order of creation.

-T (Thorn) therefore reminds us of Christ the Pantokreter, or the Cosmic Christ.
-This title signifies his all-powerful rule over all things and his role of holding all creation together.
+Thorn therefore reminds us of Christ the Pantokreter, or All Ruler.
+This title signifies His all-powerful rule over all things and his role of holding all creation together.
 The Gospels teach that it is Christ who brought about creation and it is he who holds it together against the forces that would return it to the void.
-In Thorn, we therefore see a powerful foreshadowing of a central part of Christian theology and in Thor a foreshadowing of the role of the Cosmic Christ as Pantokreter.
+In Thorn, we therefore see a powerful foreshadowing of a central part of Christian theology.

 os byþ ordfruma ælcere spræce